-Within statistical packages such as Minitab there are numerical means of verifying the assumptions which have been made visually.
+Within statistical packages such as Minitab there are numerical means of verifying the conclusions you have made visually.
 So far it had been subjectively established the most significant effects were engpit, chasmt, engyaw and rdifpi.
-It had also been established that there were significant interactions present, namely engpitengver, engpitengyaw, engpitrdifpi.
+It had also been established that there were significant interactions present namely engpitengver, engpitengyaw, engpitrdifpi.